 Northern Arizona University uses the "IP" grade for courses that, by their content and requirements, normally require more time than the term or session for which a student has enrolled.
 NAU recognizes the following graduate courses as appropriate for the "IP" grade: final project (689), thesis (699), dissertation (799), field work experience, and internship.

-Students must request that an “In-Progress” grade be given.
+Students must request that an “In-Progress” grade be given, unless they are enrolled in thesis (699) or dissertation (799).
 Forms should be available in the departmental office.
 Students must be making satisfactory progress in a course in order to receive a grade of "IP."
 Graduate students may complete "IP" grades until the time limit on their academic plan expires.

 Incomplete Grade (“I”)

-A student, who, for reasons beyond the student's control, is unable to complete course requirements during the instructional period, may make a request or submit a petition to (depending on the department’s process and/or policy) the instructor for a grade of Incomplete (“I”).
+A student, who, for reasons beyond the student's control, is unable to complete course requirements during the instructional period, may make a request to the instructor for a grade of Incomplete (“I”).
 The student must be passing the course and must have completed a majority of the course.
 Non-attendance, poor performance, or intentions to repeat the course do not justify issuance of an “I” grade.
 Instructors cannot assign an “I” grade unless the terms to resolve the Incomplete are finalized and an Incomplete Contract is completed before the course ends.

 The original form must be signed by the instructor and the student, after which a copy is filed in the office of the unit that offered the course.
 Both the instructor and student should retain copies of the approved agreement.
 Once the specified due date in the contract has passed, the instructor will grade the work submitted by the student and submit a grade change form to the Registrar's Office.